cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 $ jq -j '.app_state.gov.voting_params.voting_period = "600s"' prod-sim/node-carol/config/genesis.json > prod-sim/node-carol/config/genesis-2.json && mv prod-sim/node-carol/config/genesis-2.json prod-sim/node-carol/config/genesis.json
 ```

 The name of the upgrade proposal will be `v1tov2`.
-The name is important as Cosmovisor uses it to determine which executable to run.
+The name is important, as Cosmovisor uses it to determine which executable to run.

 ## Prepare Cosmovisor executable

-Because the project in its current state uses Cosmos SDK v0.45.4, to avoid any surprise you prepare Cosmovisor at the [v0.45.4](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) version too.
+Because the project in its current state uses Cosmos SDK v0.45.4, to avoid any surprise you will prepare Cosmovisor at the [v0.45.4](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) version too.

 You can describe the steps in a new Dockefile `prod-sim/Dockerfile-cosmovisor-alpine`, described here logically (before a recap lower down):